CFC-Servers/workshop_lua_generator/README.md

 Requirements: Python 3.x (probably, *might* work with 2.7.x)

-Arguments:
+### Arguments:

-    * **-o, --output_dir**: The output directory to send the file to.
+    * -o, --output_dir: The output directory to send the file to.
 Defaults to current working directory.

-    * **-f, --filename**: The filename to write to.
+    * -f, --filename: The filename to write to.
 Defaults to "workshop.lua".',

-    * **-i, --id**: The collection ID to replicate in the generated LUA file.
+    * -i, --id: The collection ID to replicate in the generated LUA file.
 Defaults to my favorite server's collection.

-    * **-q, --quiet**: Want this darn script to shutup (no output)?
+    * -q, --quiet: Want this darn script to shutup (no output)?
 Set this flag!

 An example output file can be found [here](example_output/workshop.lua)!